Nick Proschwitz: Brentford

 On 7 August 2014, Proschwitz signed for newly promoted Championship side Brentford on a free transfer.
 He signed an initial one-year contract with an option for a further two years.
 Lacking fitness, Proschwitz made his Bees debut from the bench on the opening day of the 2014–15 season, coming on for Andre Gray after 67 minutes of a 1–1 draw with Charlton Athletic.
 He made his first start in the following match against Dagenham & Redbridge in the League Cup first round and scored Brentford's third goal in an incredible 6–6 draw, which was settled on penalties in the Bees' favour.
 Proschwitz made his first league start for the club in a 2–1 victory over Blackpool on 19 August and scored his first league goal of the season three games later, tapping in Jon Toral's cross to seal a 2–0 win over Rotherham United.

-Coventry City (loan)
+On 27 February 2015, Proschwitz moved to Coventry City on loan until the end of the 2014–15 season.
+He made 9 appearances for the club, and scored his first and only Sky Blues goal in a 3–1 home defeat to Crewe Alexandra.

-On 27 February 2015 Proschwitz moved to Coventry City on loan until the end of the 2014–15 season.
-He scored his first Sky Blues goal in a 3–1 defeat against Crewe Alexandra at the Ricoh Arena.
+He was released by Brentford at the end of the season.

 Return to SC Paderborn

-Following his release from Brentford, Proschwitz returned to Germany and SC Paderborn 07 in the summer of 2015.
-He was released on 25 January 2016, after an incident in which he allegedly exposed himself to a woman during a late-night drinking session at SC Paderborn's mid-season training camp.
+Following his release from Brentford, Proschwitz returned to Germany and SC Paderborn in the summer of 2015.
+After 5 goals in 19 2.
+Bundesliga appearances during the first half of the season, he was released on 25 January 2016, after an incident in which he allegedly exposed himself to a woman during a late-night drinking session at SC Paderborn's mid-season training camp.